JosephAgbonifo/Tiketa/README.md

 ## 🪙 Pi Network Integration

-Tiketa integrates the **Pi SDK** to handle on-chain transactions securely and seamlessly for ticket payments.
+Morph integrates the **Pi SDK** to handle on-chain transactions securely and seamlessly for ticket payments.

 ---